nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 1. `add /t` This adds entries to the Training List stored in CCA Manager.
     * The `add /t` keyword requires 3 different arguments:
         * use `/n` to input _name_ of your training schedule.
-          * :warning: Training Schedules must have _unique_ names.
+          * ⚠️ Training Schedules must have _unique_ names.
 Different training entries with the same training name is not allowed.
         * use `/a` to input _date and time_ of your training schedule.
           * _Date and time_ is stored as a _String_ to allow the CCA admin to use relative timing.
 E.g. _After training_, _Recess Week_, etc.
         * use `/v` to input _venue_ of training schedule.
-        * :warning: In your command input, there should only be ONE of each fields.
+        * ⚠️ In your command input, there should only be ONE of each fields.
 Additional instances of the field will be treated as a wrong command, thus printing an error.
           * For example, `add /t /n Friday /n Training /a 5 Nov 2021 /v MPSH1` will produce an error, because `/n` is used twice.

     * **Format:**